For contributors

 Section titled “Build process”This is how build command works:

-generate-sourcescommand is ran, and the source code is generated:vite-awesome-svg-loadersource code is generated:- Loader and integrations re-exports are added.
+generate-sourcescommand is run, and the source code is generated:vite-awesome-svg-loadersource code is generated:- Packages are added as dependencies.

 - Subpath exports are updated.

-all-demospackage is generated: all demos are added as dependencies.
+all-demospackage is generated.
+All demos are added as the dependencies to theapps/docspackage.

 - All packages are built.